Can Your Closed Captioning Service Handle Lots of Content All at Once?

 At any given moment, a professional captioning vendor may get slammed with high volume orders for video transcription and captioning.
 If that content is complex (e.g., specialized terminology, poor audio quality, or speakers with thick accents), that makes the task even more daunting.
 And let’s say half of those orders are rush orders.

 Not every closed captioning company can handle a large influx of orders reliably.
 Fortunately, 3Play Media is equipped to handle it.

 We guarantee at least 99% accuracy for every closed captioning order, no matter how fast you need it or how many of them you need.

-Our nimble workforce of US-based, native English speaking transcript editors can adapt to a large workload with very little notice.
+Our nimble workforce of professional, certified transcript editors can adapt to a large workload with very little notice.
 Because our editors make their own hours and only claim jobs when they have the time to complete them by the deadline, you can trust that your captioning order won’t linger in someone’s inbox forgotten.

 Our stellar Operations team ensures that our editors work efficiently, maintain our strict quality standards, and meet deadlines, even when facing a huge influx of orders.